aidankeighron/educational-website/_posts/2025-06-15-Express-Auth.md

 {: file="backend/middleware/errorHandler.ts"}
 {: .nolineno}

 Reading from the logs above, we can see the error name is `MongoServerError` and the message includes `E11000 duplicate key error`.
-We will use that to specifically target this error.
+We use that to specifically target this error.
 Next, we check if the duplicated value is an email or username, then returning a message based on that error.

 The next error we will tackle is `CastError`.
-This is thrown when an user try to access an endpoint with `/:id` but then the id is invalid (only for Mongoose).
+This is thrown when an user try to access an endpoint with `/:id` but then the id is invalid (only for Mongoose; since this error is thrown if the id is an invalid MongoDb ObjectId).
 Try it out yourself with Postman and see the error, then add the error handling part.

 **Answer (click to unblur):**